Excellence in Innovation Australia Trial (EIA)

 - identifying the research underpinning the outcomes/impact.

-Implicit in the goal of the EIA Trial is the aim to develop a robust methodology by which these benefits may be; best recognised, portrayed and assessed by institutions and government.
+Implicit in the goal of the EIA Trial was the aim to develop a robust methodology by which these benefits may be; best recognised, portrayed and assessed by institutions and government.

-The following universities are participating in the EIA trial:
+The following universities are participated in the EIA trial: